 They have found it to be a wonderful place to grow u because it has safe neighborhoods and great schools.
 Since Frisco is off of the Dallas North Tollway, it is close to just about everything you need but you can remain in Frisco without ever needing to leave town.

 And the historic downtown, brings the charm and makes the town complete.

 Exploring the historic Downtown Frisco area has such a small town feel to it.

 Back in the day, the sidewalks and streets of Main Street to be packed with farmers, ranchers, and city folk.
 Horses, wagons and Model T cars were parked outside of downtown shops.
 Today, we’re more likely to see mini vans and Mercedes zipping by, but the one thing that remains, is the charm and the friendliness of the residents.

 Make resos at Randy’s Steakhouse

 Or buy a home . . . no really, there is a surplus of homes on the market in Frisco right now.
-Grab one while the prices are great.
+Grab one while the prices are just right

-How charming are these sweet homes that look super inspired (and approved by) Miss Joanna Gaines herself?!?!
+There are so many charming sweet homes that look super inspired (and approved by) Miss Joanna Gaines herself?!?!